caspiankeyes/AISecForge-arXiv-Publication/README.md

 The evolving AI security landscape presents organizations with both significant challenges and substantial opportunities.
 Those that establish security governance leadership today will be positioned not just for regulatory compliance but for market leadership and sustained competitive advantage.

-The LLMSecForge framework provides the foundation for this journey, offering a comprehensive, structured approach to AI security governance that transforms security from a technical challenge to a strategic capability.
+The AISecForge framework provides the foundation for this journey, offering a comprehensive, structured approach to AI security governance that transforms security from a technical challenge to a strategic capability.

 The time for action is now.
 The organizations that embrace comprehensive AI security governance will define the future of AI-powered innovation and set the standard for security excellence in the AI-transformed world.

 ---

-LLMSecForge: Securing the future of AI through comprehensive governance, compliance, and risk management.
+AISecForge: Securing the future of AI through comprehensive governance, compliance, and risk management.